 Dr. Larry CrabbView Bio

 Dr. Larry Crabb is a well-known psychologist, public speaker, Bible teacher, author, and the founder and director of NewWay Ministries.
 He is currently Scholar in Residence at Colorado Christian University, and serves as Spiritual Director for the American Association of Christian Counselors.
 Dr. Crabb has authored numerous books including Understanding People, The Marriage Builder and Fully Alive.
-He and his wife, Rachael, reside in the Denver area.
+He and his wife, Rachael, reside in the Denver, Colorado area.